 If contamination has been identified as a potential concern, then you could:

 Depending on what you are planning to build, we may need to complete a full contaminated land risk assessment.
-You can start this process by downloading and completing a contaminated land questionnaire and sending it in to the environmental protection team.

 At present there are two entries in our district register.